harvard-acc/smaug/README.md

 SMAUG is a library for building and simulating neural networks, written to work with gem5-Aladdin.
-It supports the basic layer types and basic activation functions for a linearly stack network architectures.
+It supports the basic layer types and basic activation functions for linearly stacked network architectures.

 In SMAUG, several reference implementations are provided, along with a model of an actual SoC containing multiple DNN accelerators.